Extended Metaphor Definition

 They have their exits and their entrances; And one man in his time plays many parts.”

-Shakespeare has remarkably compared “earth” to a “stage” in the extract mentioned above.
+Shakespeare has remarkably compared “earth” to a “stage” in the excerpt mentioned above.

 “But soft!
 What light through yonder window breaks?